From Lifeline to Land Grab

 TVA Pressing Ahead, Brushing Off Community Concerns

-After all the opposition and all of TVA’s assurances that county members are being heard, just a few months later, TVA is pressuring landowners with threats of condemnation to access private property for field surveys for up to 45 miles of new high voltage transmission lines to support the new methane gas plant, signing secret deals to contract out miles of new gas pipelines, and planning to commandeer even more farmland for access roads and construction pathways.
-In the TVA Board of Directors meeting in Florence, AL last month, they even announced plans to purchase turbines for the plant before doing due diligence in considering alternatives, conducting environmental reviews, or officially approving the plant.
+Now, after all the opposition and all of TVA’s assurances that county members are being heard, just a few months later, TVA is pressuring landowners with threats of condemnation to access private property for field surveys for up to 45 miles of new high voltage transmission lines to accompany the gas plant, signing secret deals to contract out miles of new gas pipelines, and planning to commandeer even more farmland for access roads and construction pathways.
+In the TVA Board of Directors meeting in Florence, AL last month they even announced plans to purchase turbines for the plant before doing due diligence in considering alternatives, conducting environmental reviews, or officially approving the plant.
 Landowners who have resisted TVA’s badgering for property access are now being sued in Federal Court.
-This aggressive approach completely disregards the concerns and opposition of local residents.
-It not only threatens the environment, but also undermines the very communities the TVA was created to serve.

 Left: Door hanger left at Cheatham County residence by TVA official to access property.
 Right: Letter sent to Cheatham County landowner to cooperate or face condemnation.

-Energy generation is undeniably complex, but the financial burden of the proposed multi-billion-dollar, decades-long methane gas expansion is placed directly on the backs of the people.
-Every month, ratepayers are footing the bill.
+Energy generation is undeniably complex, but the financial burden of these multi-billion-dollar, decades-long projects is placed directly on the backs of the people.
+TVA’s rapid push for more methane gas plants unfairly shifts enormous financial risks onto ratepayers, leading to higher utility bills and locking in decades of pollution.
 Recently, TVA’s Board of Directors approved two consecutive rate hikes within a single year to help cover the massive expenses of their gas plant expansions.
-This rapid push for more methane gas plants unfairly shifts enormous financial risks onto ratepayers, leading to higher utility bills and locking in decades of pollution.
 Meanwhile TVA’s position in recent years has been blocking customers from lowering their bills through rooftop solar, rejecting buying incredibly low cost clean wind energy, and consistently lagging in deployment of low cost solar energy.
-This is a far cry from the TVA’s original mission of providing affordable electricity to rural communities.
+This is a far cry from TVA’s original mission of providing affordable electricity to rural communities and people all over the Tennessee Valley want to see TVA become a clean energy leader, not a laggard.
+They want to see their hard-earned money going toward projects that build a sustainable future, not locking them into decades of dependency on more fossil fuels.

-Look To Your Roots
+Look to Your Roots

-As we reflect on the history of power generation in the Tennessee Valley, it’s important to remember the TVA’s roots.
+As we reflect on the history of power generation in the Tennessee Valley, it’s important to remember TVA’s roots.
 TVA was created to serve the people, to uplift rural communities, and to protect the environment.
-It’s time for the TVA to return to these core values, stop the gas build out, and to prioritize sustainable and equitable energy solutions.
+It’s time for TVA to return to these core values, stop the gas build out, and to prioritize sustainable and equitable energy solutions.
+Instead of destroying farmlands and greenspaces and pocketing the profits from these harmful projects, TVA should be investing in rooftop and community solar, pursuing distributed energy resources, instituting fair and equitable net metering, and assisting rural communities with agrivoltaics.
+By integrating solar power with agricultural activities, TVA can support local rural economies like Cheatham County, promote energy independence, and protect the environment, all while staying true to its foundational goals.

 Tracy O'Neill